 - Communicate the problem that the solution solves.
 Don't rely on your company logo for your image.

 The following figure shows a clear logo with an Excel chart next to an unclear Fabrikam logo.

-When you submit Office Add-ins, you specify an image in your manifest file, and upload an image with your Seller Dashboard submission.
+When you submit Office Add-ins, you specify an image in your manifest file, and upload an image on the Marketplace listings page in Partner Center.

-For SharePoint Add-ins, you include an image in your add-in package, and upload an image with your Seller Dashboard submission.
+For SharePoint Add-ins, you include an image in your add-in package, and upload an image on the Marketplace listings page in Partner Center.
 These two images have to match for your add-in to validate.